Let bygones be bygones. Forget and move on. Kiss and make up.

 I understand if you feel skeptical.

-Researching for this article, I stumbled upon some powerful human stories.
+While researching for this article, I stumbled upon some powerful human stories.
 Some people went through the hardest experiences you can imagine.
 Yet, they were not only able to forgive but actually came in good terms with their wrongdoers.

 Eva Kor, an Auschwitz survivor who publicly forgave the perpetrators who killed her parents and two older sisters at the camp.
 Eva even traveled to Germany and embraced Oskar Gröning, one of Auschwitz officials.

-Phyllis Rodriguez’ son was killed in the World Trade Center attacks on September 11, 2001.
+Phyllis Rodriguez’s son was killed in the World Trade Center attacks on September 11, 2001.
 Aicha el-Wafi’s son was convicted of a role in those attacks and is serving a life sentence.
 In hoping to find peace, these two moms have formed a powerful friendship born of unthinkable losses.

 Back in 1995, Azim Khamisa’s son was killed in a gang initiation ritual.
 The deadly encountered sent him and Plex Felix, the grandfather of the murderer, down paths of meditation to forgive and be forgiven.
 In time, they became friends.